 The following information will help introduce you to life as a University of Oxford student:

 - listen to current Oxford students and get a glimpse of what life is like before you arrive

-- the Oxford University Student Union (OUSU) freshers' guide offering a student perspective on life at Oxford University
+- the Oxford Student Union (SU) freshers' guide offering a student perspective on life at Oxford University

-- connect with us on Twitter for essential student news and events
+- connect with the @OxUniStudents accounts on Twitter and Instagram for essential student news and events

 - explore this website to discover what to expect in your first few weeks.